-January 2020.
-Angkor Wat has one of the world’s most celebrated sunsets.
+Angkor Wat has one of the world’s most celebrated sunrises.
 Bayon Temple is all about its dramatic carved faces.
 Ta Prohm has stupendously tangled trees and the Tomb Raider connection.
 Banteay Kdei boasts a wondrous location opposite Srah Srang Lake, while Banteay Srei treats you to the most intricate hand carvings on Planet Earth.

 Hugely impressed by each of The Angkor Temples we’d seen thus far, we wondered what Preah Khan would bring to the table as we made the long, dusty approach to its north entrance.

 Preah Khan’s driving force is that it’s bloody huge!
 In fact, there are historians claiming it may be the largest of The Angkor Temples.
 So vast is Preah Khan that it was essentially a temple city rather than a standard complex.
 In its heyday, the massive compound was home to over one hundred thousand people.
 Moreover, it even featured a prestigious Buddhist University.

 Preah Khan Temple.

 Like so many Angkor Temples, it was King Jayavarman who ordered its creation.
 Known in Khmer as Temple of the Holy Sword, construction began in the late 11th century.
 The King later lived here for a few years while waiting for Angkor Thom to be built.
 Eventually, he had the place dedicated to his father,

 When visiting Preah Khan, you can enter via numerous gates.
 At the north entrance, a pair of headless warriors stand on either side of the main doorway.